Lieberman Plan: Strategic arguments

-Other pro-Arab commentators have expressed skepticism that such a land-and-population transfer would result in the withdrawal of Israeli settlers and, hence, IDF soldiers, from areas of Israeli residence in the Lieberman-envisioned Palestinian state.
-Another concern is that Israeli zones within the West Bank would be subject to a security threat, putting the IDF at high risk to defend them.
+Other pro-Arab commentators expressed skepticism that such a land-and-population transfer would result in the withdrawal of Israeli settlers and, hence, IDF soldiers from areas of Israeli residence in the Lieberman-envisioned Palestinian state.
+Another concern was that Israeli zones within the West Bank would be subject to security threats, putting the IDF at high risk to defend them.